JohannesKutning/plc_benchmark/README.md

 The ripple-carry-adder program is used the assess the PLC's boolean operations computation speed.
 The adder takes two 15360 bit wide unsigned operands and computes their sum.
-The adder is implemented as an unroled loop for a greater instruction memory usage.
+The adder is implemented as an unrolled loop for a greater instruction memory usage.
 Due to the limited code size of a function block of 64 KiB, the maximum adder size within one function block is 512 bit.